alonk-me/Quntum-measurment-model/README.md

-# Single Qubit Weak Measurement Simulation
+# Single-Qubit Stochastic Schrödinger Equation Simulation

-This project contains a Monte Carlo simulation of a single qubit undergoing repeated weak measurements, as described in the Arrow of Time and related papers.
-The simulation uses diagonal Kraus operators and tracks the stochastic evolution of the qubit state and entropy production $Q$.
+This project implements the stochastic Schrödinger equation (SSE) for a single qubit monitored in $\sigma_z$ using the Stratonovich interpretation.
+The simulation follows Turkeshi *et al.* and uses symmetric Kraus operators to reproduce the continuous-measurement dynamics.
+The main observable is the trajectory entropy production $Q$ defined in the accompanying SRS, which is compared against the analytical distribution of Dressel *et al.* (Eq.
+14).

 ## Contents
 - `src/quantum_measurements/`: Python package containing the simulation code